My rating: 4 of 5 stars

 It was by this time about nine in the morning, and the first fog of the season.
 A great chocolate-coloured pall lowered over heaven, but the wind was continually charging and routing these embattled vapours; so that as the cab crawled from street to street, Mr. Utterson beheld a marvelous number of degrees and hues of twilight; for here it would be dark like the back-end of evening; and there would be a glow of a rich, lurid brown, like the light of some strange conflagration; and here, for a moment, the fog would be quite broken up, and a haggard shaft of daylight would glance in between the swirling wreaths.
 The dismal quarter of Soho seen under these changing glimpses, with its muddy ways, and slatternly passengers, and its lamps, which had never been extinguished or had been kindled afresh to combat this mournful reinvasion of darkness, seemed, in the lawyer’s eyes, like a district of some city in a nightmare.

-London, like Hyde, is ancient and modern, both hell and the city of the future, and Stevenson’s precise evocation of its literal and spiritual pollution rivals Dickens.
+London, like Hyde, is ancient and modern, both a city in hell and the city of the future, and Stevenson’s precise evocation of its literal and spiritual pollution rivals Dickens.
 Passages like this, more observant and eloquent than Stoker but more outward-looking than James, reconcile high and low, aesthetic and popular, in a page-turning thriller so dense with motif and atmosphere, so alive to recondite questions of interpretation (its viewpoint character is linguistically constituted: the “son” of utterance), yet so in touch with the upheavals of its time (he is likewise—several other critics have pointed this out—the “utter son” of his society), that we never have to choose, as Stoker and James make us choose, between literature and life.
-Ironic that a novella about a divided self should be so consummate a unity.
+It is ironic that a novella about a divided self should be so consummate an artistic unity.